 Mutual fund managers can adjust their asset allocations in a few ways.

 One is by using newly invested funds to purchase assets that the portfolio currently underweights.
-If the target is a 70/30 split between stocks and bonds, and the portfolio currently sits at a 68/32 split, the managers use new funds to buy shares and bring the allocation closer to the target ratio.
+If the target for a fund’s asset allocation is a 70/30 split between stocks and bonds, and the portfolio currently sits at a 68/32 split, the managers use new funds to buy shares and bring the allocation closer to the target ratio.
 In this case, the fund manager would use any newly invested money to buy a few extra stocks.

 The second method for rebalancing is to fund withdrawals by selling investments the portfolio currently overweights.
 Using the same example as above, the manager could sell bonds to fund withdrawals to reduce the portfolio’s bond holdings and bring the balance closer to the 70/30 goal.